10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, AMZN, FB, AMD, DB, CMG)

 Deutsche Bank is embarking on a major overhaul.
 "The bank will scale back activities in US Rates sales and trading, shrinking the balance sheet, leverage exposure and repo financing while remaining committed to its European business, which given its scale and relevance to our client base generates more attractive returns," Deutsche Bank said.

 Jeff Bezos says Amazon is ready for a debate on regulation.
-Speaking in Germany, Amazon CEO Jeff Bezos said his company has a duty to educate regulators, but will work with whatever new constraints it is given — even if they damage its business model.
+Speaking in Germany, Amazon CEO Jeff Bezos said his company had a duty to educate regulators but would work with any new constraints — even if they damage its business model.

 Facebook shredded Wall Street's Cambridge Analytica worries with a giant first quarter.
 The social-media giant earned $1.69 a share on revenue of $11.9 billion, easily beating the $1.35 and $11.4 billion that analysts were expecting.
 The number of monthly active users jumped 13% to 2.2 billion.